sitic/monochrome/README.md

 [![PyPI](https://img.shields.io/pypi/v/monochrome.svg)](https://pypi.org/project/monochrome/)
 [![Supported Python versions](https://img.shields.io/pypi/pyversions/monochrome.svg)](https://python.org)

-Monochrome is a lightweight and fast video viewer for scientific monochromatic videos with high-dynamic range (float, uint16, etc.).
+Monochrome is a lightweight and fast viewer for scientific imaging and video data with a focus on monochromatic data and high-dynamic range data.
+It is designed to be fast and lightweight, i.e. it uses memory-mapping to load video files to avoid copying the data into RAM.

 ![Monochrome](https://raw.githubusercontent.com/sitic/monochrome/refs/heads/master/assets/Monochrome-screenshot1.webp)